reminia/json2struct/README.md

 It's needed frequently to convert between http request/response body and struct types in Golang.

-So I write this tool to reduce some boilerplate handwrite work.
+So I write this tool to reduce some boilerplate handwritten work.

 ## json to struct